 From a glance, naan and pita bread can appear like the same bread.
 Visually, they can look similar, but once you take a closer look, you’ll quickly notice how different they are.
 Let’s take a closer look at naan vs pita bread and learn how to tell the difference.

-Naan and Pita bread are not the same bread.
+Pita and Naan bread are not the same bread.
 Naan is a larger and softer Indian bread with a light texture and uneven gas pockets.
 Pita bread is a drier and thinner Middle Eastern bread with a large pocket inside it that is ideal for adding fillings.

 The unique characteristics of these two breads are appropriate for the types of food they’re eaten with.

 Pita bread was invented a long time before the naan was, which means that it was made with the most basic ingredients (flour, water, salt, and yeast).
 These ingredients don’t always produce a soft texture, especially when making this kind of flatbread.
 Naan on the other hand is more modern and therefore utilizes more modern ingredients such as yogurt to create a much softer and more flexible bread.